Scree: Microclimates

-Patchy permafrost, which forms under conditions <0 °C, probably exists at the bottom of some scree slopes despite mean annual air temperatures of 6.8–7.5 °C.
+Patchy permafrost, which forms under conditions < 0 °C, probably exists at the bottom of some scree slopes despite mean annual air temperatures of 6.8–7.5 °C.

 Biodiversity

-During the last glacial period, a narrow ice-free corridor formed in the Scandinavian ice sheet, introducing taiga species to the terrain.
-These boreal plants and animals still live in modern alpine and subarctic tundra, as well as high-altitude coniferous forests and mires.

 Scree microclimates maintained by circulating freezing air create microhabitats that support taiga plants and animals that could not otherwise survive regional conditions.

 A Czech Republic Academy of Sciences research team led by physical chemist Vlastimil Růžička, analyzing 66 scree slopes, published a paper in Journal of Natural History in 2012, reporting that: "This microhabitat, as well as interstitial spaces between scree blocks elsewhere on this slope, supports an important assemblage of boreal and arctic bryophytes, pteridophytes, and arthropods that are disjunct from their normal ranges far to the north.
 This freezing scree slope represents a classic example of a palaeo refugium that significantly contributes to [the] protection and maintenance of regional landscape biodiversity."

 Ice Mountain, a massive scree in West Virginia, supports distinctly different distributions of plant and animal species than northern latitudes.

-Scree running
+Scree running (activity)

-Scree running is the activity of running down a scree slope; which can be very quick, as the scree moves with the runner.
+Scree running is the activity of running down a scree slope.
+This can be very quick, as the scree moves with the runner.
 Some scree slopes are no longer possible to run, because the stones have been moved towards the bottom.